dbt-labs/dbt-athena/README.md

 * `append`: Insert new records without updating, deleting or overwriting any existing data.
 There might be duplicate data (e.g. great for log or historical data).
 * `merge`: Conditionally updates, deletes, or inserts rows into an Iceberg table.
 Used in combination with `unique_key`.
-Only available when using Iceberg and Athena engine version 3.
+Only available when using Iceberg.

 #### On schema change